0x3333/light_timeout/README.md

 # Auto Off Timer

 A Home Assistant custom integration that automatically turns off configured entities after a user-defined timeout—optionally gated by custom Jinja2 template conditions.
 When an entities is turned on and the user-specified condition evaluates to `true`, a timer starts; when the timer expires the entities is switched off.
 The timer is cancelled if the entities is manually turned off or renewed if some attribute is modified (e.g., brightness change).
-Each entities has its own independent timer.
+Each entities has its own independent timer. *Timers are persisted, if Home Assistant is restarted, the timers will be restored*.

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg)](https://github.com/0x3333/auto_off_timer)
 [![GitHub Release](https://img.shields.io/github/release/0x3333/auto_off_timer.svg)](https://github.com/0x3333/auto_off_timer/releases)